 This Roadmap should serve as a basis for a "Policy Brief" that will help to define the strategy of the Dominican Republic in the green transition proposed from the approach set out in the project, for the financial sector and for the minimum environmental considerations that the Dominican Republic must take into account in implementing this green, fair and inclusive Transition Route.

-Deliverable 10: Roadmap for a green, balance, and inclusive transition for the Dominican Republic, including recommendations on financial and environmental aspects (as the basis for a “Policy Brief”).
+Deliverable 10: Roadmap for a green, just and inclusive transition for the Dominican Republic, including recommendations on financial and environmental aspects ( basis for a “Policy Brief”).